apache/shardingsphere/docs/document/content/features/scaling/use-norms.en.md

 ## Unsupported Items

-* Do not support to scale tables without primary key.
+* Do not support to scale tables without primary key which must be single column.